 Employees of the City are required to dress appropriately for the jobs they are performing.
-Unless required to wear a uniform, City employees in the office are expected to adhere to a business, business casual, or smart casual dress code. - Therefore, failure to follow the dress regulations contained in this section shall be grounds for discipline.
+Unless required to wear a uniform, City employees in the office are expected to adhere to a business, business casual, or smart casual dress code.
+Therefore, failure to follow the dress regulations contained in this section shall be grounds for discipline.

-(1) All clothing must be neat, clean, and in good repair.
-For example, employees are not permitted to wear hooded sweatshirts, sweatpants, torn clothing, ripped or faded jeans.

-- (2) Prescribed uniforms and safety equipment must be worn. - (3) Foot wearFootwear must be appropriate for the work environment and functions performed.
-Flip flop sandals are not permitted unless approved by the Department Head. - (4) Hair must be neat, clean and well-groomed. - (5) Beards, mustaches, and sideburns must be maintained in neat and well-groomed fashion. - (6) Jewelry is acceptable except where it constitutes a health or safety hazard. - (7) Good personal hygiene is required. - (8) All clothingDress must be appropriate for to the professional work environment, avoiding excessively revealing or provocative attire.
-This includes avoiding clothes midriff or back, transparent or see-through or excessively tight clothing. setting particularly if the employee has public contact.
-For example, employees are not permitted to wear hooded sweatshirts, sweatpantscrop tops, tank tops, min skirts, short dresses, or leggings (except under items). - (9) No tattoos are allowed anywhere on the head, face, or neck. - (10) Any visible tattoos shall not be obscene, sexually explicit, discriminatory to sex, race, religion, or national origin, extremist, and/or gang relatedgang related.
-Any non-conforming tattoos will shall be covered with clothing or a bandage while at work or removed. - (11) For employees working with the public, no objects, articles, jewelry or ornamentation of any kind shall be attached to or through the skin if visible on any body part including the tongue or any part of the mouth.
-However, employees may wear except one-up to two set of reasonably sizedreasonably sized earrings in each lobe and a stud in the nose.
+- (1) All clothing must be neat, clean, and in good repair.
+For example, employees are not permitted to wear hooded sweatshirts, sweatpants, torn clothing, ripped or faded jeans. - (2) Prescribed uniforms and safety equipment must be worn. - (3) Footwear must be appropriate for the work environment and functions performed.
+Flip flop sandals are not permitted unless approved by the Department Head. - (4) Hair must be neat, clean and well-groomed. - (5) Beards, mustaches, and sideburns must be maintained in neat and well-groomed fashion. - (6) Jewelry is acceptable except where it constitutes a health or safety hazard. - (7) Good personal hygiene is required. - (8) All clothing must be appropriate for the professional work environment, avoiding excessively revealing or provocative attire.
+This includes avoiding clothes midriff or back, transparent or see-through or excessively tight clothing. .
+For example, employees are not permitted to crop tops, tank tops, min skirts, short dresses, or leggings (except under items). - (9) No tattoos are allowed anywhere on the head, face, or neck. - (10) Any visible tattoos shall not be obscene, sexually explicit, discriminatory to sex, race, religion, or national origin, extremist, and/or gang related.
+Any non-conforming tattoos shall be covered with clothing or a bandage while at work or removed. - (11) For employees working with the public, no objects, articles, jewelry or ornamentation of any kind shall be attached to or through the skin if visible on any body part including the tongue or any part of the mouth.
+However, employees may wear up to two reasonably sized earrings in each lobe and a stud in the nose.
 Any non-conforming piercing shall be removed, covered with a bandage, or replaced with a clear, plastic spacer.